-According to a variety of public news sources, Saudi dissident journalist Jamal Khashoggi entered the Saudi Arabian Consulate in Istanbul, Turkey, only to be killed by a team of Saudis and sawed into pieces with a bone saw.
+According to a variety of public news sources, Saudi dissident journalist Jamal Khashoggi entered the Saudi Arabian Consulate in Istanbul, Turkey, only to be sawed into pieces with a bone saw by a team of Saudis.

 First and foremost, our deepest sympathies to Mr. Khashoggi’s loved ones.
 It takes a great deal of courage to be a dissident in a country that still stones people to death at law.
 We have the greatest respect for Mr. Kashoggi and other journalists who actually risk their lives in their dedication to uncovering truth and shedding light into the world’s darkest corners.